 In that case, you should work on improving your credit score before applying for a home loan.
 It’s not always easy to do, especially if you already have some credit issues, but there are ways to do it.
 Pay all your bills on time, don’t open new accounts, and keep old ones active.
 Remember that it takes several months before changes in your score show up.

 Credit scores used to be a thing of the regular Internet stories for many Nigerians.
-Before, in Nigeria, a borrowing company would only ask questions if there’s any outstanding loan with any bank before they’ll give you a loan.
+Before, in Nigeria, a borrowing company would only ask questions if there was any outstanding loan with any bank before they’ll give you a loan.

 Above all, it also can send reports to these credit monitoring organizations to keep records which, when you need important loans, lenders might see before considering you.